 This one comes together faster than it bakes, which makes it the perfect excuse to fire up your oven on a chilly fall day.
 You can warm up your kitchen, then fill up your belly.

 Cobblers, crisps, crumbles, and pies all have one thing in common: fruit.
 What they don’t have in common is what you put on top of them.
-For a cobbler that means a biscuit topping.
+While crisps and crumbles, like my Butterscotch Apple Crisp, have a similar, dry crumbly topping, cobblers get a biscuit topping.
 Preferably a sweet, buttermilk biscuit topping.

-After a few tests I realized the best way to incorporate the butter (which gives it a creamier texture) is to simply slice it and spread it out on top of the fruit before piling on the biscuit topping.
-(Thanks Mom!)
+The one thing that doesn’t do is incorporate the butter, which helps to give the final result a creamier texture.
+After a few tests I realized that mother knows best, and went back to a trick my mom taught me when I was little.
+Simply slice the butter into chunks and arrange them on top of the fruit before piling on the biscuit topping.
 As the cobbler bakes the butter melts and soaks down into the fruit.

 This spiced pear cobbler, tastes best on the first day while still warm.
 I know it will last at least two days in the fridge, but we’ve always eaten it before day three.